leon-ai/blog.getleon.ai/content/blog/a-better-nlp-1-0-0-beta-7/index.md

 On slot level...

 Dialog + slots: show automatically
-Logic: need to be triggered from skill
+Logic: need to be triggered from skill:
+  - showNextActionSuggestions (next action)
+  - showSuggestions (current action)

 ...